good-ware/js-task-queue/README.md

 ## Overview

-This lightweight, battle-tested, single-dependency (Joi) queue class limits the number of tasks (synchronous or asynchronous) that can execute simultaneously, in order to manage the usage of resources such as memory and database connections.
+This lightweight, battle-tested, single-dependency (Joi) queue class limits the number of tasks (synchronous or asynchronous) that can execute simultaneously in order to manage the usage of resources such as memory and database connections.
 Although many other packages address this use case, this one is apparently unique in that it that allows tasks to be queued post-instantiation without using generators.

 ## Usage